Persian MS 317 (The John Rylands Library, The University of Manchester)

 Inscriptions:

-- Folio 150b features an abraded, unrelated Arabic text in on a Shi'ite religious topic.
+- Folio 150b features an abraded, unrelated Arabic text in on a Shi'i religious topic.

 Binding

-Textblock trimmed, resewn, and rebound in the late 18th to early 19th century in European-style full brown spattered calfskin leather over pasteboards.
-Textblock subsequently stitched by sewing machine and added buckram cloth guards and spine rebacked in brown goatskin leather with boards reattached with internal modern brown buckram cloth hinges.
+Textblock trimmed, resewn, and rebound, probably in Britain for possibly Captain William Chatfield (1783–1820) in the late 18th to early 19th century, since he signed the added endpaper, in European-style full brown spattered calfskin leather over pasteboards.
+Textblock subsequently stitched by sewing machine and added buckram cloth guards and spine rebacked in brown goatskin leather with boards reattached with internal modern brown buckram cloth hinges, subsequently pulled and removed.

 Single gilt fillet lines tooled on the margins of the boards, while the edges bear gilt diagonal lines.